Subaru-PFS/tron_tron/Docs/sphinx/toyMain.rst

 .. _toyActor:

-Hello, World, or a Toy actor
+Hello, Camera: a simple actor
 ==============================

 This is a nearly complete example of a working actor.
 One main